TULiberalArts/Public-Policy/pages/next-stops.md

 permalink: /next-stops/
 layout: page
 description: >-
-  Whatever you are interested in, we can put you in touch with someone who can help  you get there.
-Apply now. published: true
+  Careers for students who study Public Policy include working in public health, social services, environmental protection and public education.
+keywords: >-
+  Temple Master of Public Policy, Careers in Public Policy, Public Policy Jobs
 published: true
 ---
 ## Advance your career.
 Enhance your community.
-Many Temple graduates are already appointed public officials, consultants who work in budgeting and finance and non-profit leaders.
-Temple alum work in budgeting and finance, economic development, environmental protection, public education, public health, social services and other policy fields.
-They provide important networks through which our graduates will gain entrée into exciting and rewarding careers.
-Our Master of Public Policy graduates help each other succeed by maintaining a strong professional network after graduation.
+Careers in public policy include appointed public positions, consultancy roles and non-profit leadership positions that deal with budgeting and finance, economic development, environmental protection, public education, public health, social services and other policy fields.
+Master of Public Policy graduates and other [Temple alumni](http://www.alumni.temple.edu/s/705/alumni/16/interior.aspx?sid=705&gid=1&pgid=3703) who already work in these fields provide important networks through which our graduates gain entrée into exciting and rewarding public policy jobs.

 ## Upcoming Info Sessions
 You can RSVP for an info session by emailing [mpp@temple.edu](mailto:mpp@temple.edu), please be sure to let us know if you plan on attending live or if you would prefer a WebEx